umorjyoti/trip/SEO_IMPLEMENTATION_GUIDE.md

-# SEO Implementation Guide for Trek Adventures Blog
+# SEO Implementation Guide for Bengaluru Trekkers Blog

 ## Overview

-This document outlines the comprehensive SEO implementation for the Trek Adventures blog system.
+This document outlines the comprehensive SEO implementation for the Bengaluru Trekkers blog system.
 All features have been implemented to improve search engine visibility, user experience, and content discoverability.

 ## 🚀 Implemented SEO Features